 Little spritz cookies may have originated in Germany with Biscoff cookies, but this cream cheese spritz cookies recipe is a dream!
-These cream cheese cookies are decadent little Christmas cookies that make the season a little brighter.
+These cream cheese cookies are a decadent little Christmas cookie recipes that make the season a little brighter.

 Oh, and this is one of the most popular Christmas cookie on our site!
-If you’d like to see the second most popular, check out our Christmas crack!
+If you’d like to see the other super popular cookie, check out our Italian Christmas Cookies!

 Let’s spritz some cookies!

 This cream cheese spritz cookies recipe just makes the most decadent little butter cookie with a smooth creamy consistency and they’re ready in under half an hour.
 What’s not to love?